 - (1) In all appeals covered by this rule, the court of appeals may authorize reimbursement of necessary expenses reasonably incurred in representing a party on appeal, consistent with the limitations contained in the Criminal Justice Act, by any private attorney, bar association, legal aid agency, or other approved organization appointed by the court for the purpose of representing a party on appeal pursuant to this addendum.
 Compensation for attorney services as a fee for either in-court or out-of-court time is not authorized. - (2) Travel expenses and other expenses reasonably incurred and necessary for adequate representation on appeal may be claimed by an appointed attorney or other legal representative.
 The clerk of court shall furnish each attorney or other representative at the time of appointment with information as to expenses currently allowable and in accordance with rules, regulations and guidelines promulgated by the Judicial Conference of the United States.
 Per diem may not be claimed in lieu of actual travel and subsistence expenses.
-Meal and lodging expenses incurred incident to representation on appeal, necessary long distance telephone calls or telegrams, and the cost of photocopying (but not printing), are reimbursable expenses within the guidelines established by the court.
-Expenses of general office overhead, personal items, filing fees and expenses of printing of briefs are not reimbursable.
+Meal and lodging expenses incurred incident to representation on appeal, necessary long distance telephone calls, and the cost of photocopying, are reimbursable expenses within the guidelines established by the court.
+Expenses of general office overhead, personal items, and filing fees generally are not reimbursable.
 Expenses of travel by private automobile may be claimed on a straight mileage basis at the authorized rate.
 See § (6) of the guidelines, below.
 Parking fees and toll expenses are allowable.
-Transportation other than by private automobile may be claimed on an actual cost basis, but first class fare is not permitted unless absolutely necessary and documentation is provided that tourist or economy fares were not available. - (3) Unless otherwise ordered by the court for good cause shown, travel expenses other than those incurred in connection with attending oral argument will not be reimbursed without a prior ex parte application to and approval by the court.
+Transportation other than by private automobile may be claimed on an actual cost basis, but first class fare is not permitted unless absolutely necessary and documentation is provided that tourist or economy fares were not available. - (3) Unless otherwise ordered by the court for good cause shown, travel expenses other than those incurred in connection with attending oral argument will not be reimbursed without a prior ex parte application to and approval by the court. - (4) All claims for reimbursement of expenses for representation on appeal shall be itemized in detail and filed with the clerk of court on officially approved forms that the clerk's office will provide.
+Claims should be filed as promptly as possible and in no event later than 45 days after issuance of the mandate.

-Rev.: 8/07 2 Addendum Five
+Rev.: 10/23 2 Addendum Five